HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf235.md

 ### Logout API updates

 === "Containers"
     The Experience REST API logout endpoint (`auth/logout`) has been updated to include an optional `redirectUrl` field in the response.
-This field specifies a post-logout redirect URL when provided by WCM Core API.
-The update is fully backward compatible; existing API consumers are not affected and no changes are required.
-For more information, refer to [Logout API updates](../../extend_dx/apis/hcl_experience_api/logout_api_updates.md).
+This field specifies a post-logout redirect URL provided by the WCM Core API.
+The update is fully backward compatible.
+Existing API consumers are not affected, and no changes are required.For more information, see [Logout API updates](../../extend_dx/apis/hcl_experience_api/logout_api_updates.md).

 === "On-Premises"
     The Experience REST API logout endpoint (`auth/logout`) has been updated to include an optional `redirectUrl` field in the response.
-This field specifies a post-logout redirect URL when provided by WCM Core API.
-The update is fully backward compatible; existing API consumers are not affected and no changes are required.
-For more information, refer to [Logout API updates](../../extend_dx/apis/hcl_experience_api/logout_api_updates.md).
+This field specifies a post-logout redirect URL provided by the WCM Core API.
+The update is fully backward compatible.
+Existing API consumers are not affected, and no changes are required.For more information, see [Logout API updates](../../extend_dx/apis/hcl_experience_api/logout_api_updates.md).

 ### My HCLSoftware delivery portal